-Take the opportunity to spend some time with the cowboys, cowgirls and wranglers of these ranches who will lead you out on horse rides.
-Rainbow Ranch Lodge is a particular favourite of mine, the timber buildings blending seamlessly into the green landscape.
+Take the opportunity to spend some time with the cowboys, cowgirls and wranglers of these ranches who will lead you out on horseback rides.
+Rainbow Ranch Lodge is a particular favorite of mine, the timber buildings blending seamlessly into the green landscape.

-Follow the river until the countryside opens out and you meet the Interstate 90 (also known as I-90), where mountains tower over you from either side, making you feel very small in comparison.
+Follow the river until the countryside opens out and you meet the I-90, where mountains tower over you from either side, making you feel very small in comparison.

 Missoula to Flathead Lake and surrounding towns

-You'll continue on the I-90 until you reach Missoula, where you'll have the choice of hot-footing it along the Helen National Forest Scenic Byway (a road recognised for its scenery, history and culture) to Flathead Lake, or taking a detour through the Flathead Indian Reservation.
-The reservation is home to the Confederated Salish and Kootenai tribes and I'd recommend visiting the People's Center Museum, where you can learn about local native American history.
+You'll continue on I-90 until you reach Missoula, where you'll have the choice of taking the direct route along the Helen National Forest Scenic Byway (a road recognized for its scenery, history and culture) to Flathead Lake, or taking a detour through the Flathead Indian Reservation.
+The reservation is home to the Confederated Salish and Kootenai tribes and I'd recommend visiting the People's Center Museum, where you can learn about local Native American history.